CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Access to external resources **

 The internal security experts are often so busy with their routine activities that they can not analyze all security-relevant influencing factors or implement security solutions for new tasks or developments.
-These include, for example, changed legal requirements, the introduction of new IT systems and the tracking of current technical developments.
+These include, for example, changing legal requirements, the introduction of new IT systems and the tracking of current technical developments.
 In order to cope with peak workloads, additional internal staff must be employed internally or external experts must be recruited.
 The need must be communicated by the internal security experts to provide the senior management with the required resources.

 It must be ensured that all required security measures are implemented, be it by recourse to external or internal forces.